Honey-Pi/honeypi-pcb/PCB_V2.x/README.md

-# HoneyPi-PCB 2.0 BETA
+# HoneyPi-PCB 2.0x

 Printed circuit board (PCB) for the Raspberry Pi ZERO to connect various sensors.
-Pitch lenght 2.x mm for Grove plugs or similar
+Pitch lenght 2.x mm for Grove plugs or similar.
-Pitch lenght 2.54 mm for terminal blocks as an alternative
+Pitch lenght 2.54 mm for terminal blocks as an alternative.
-Three differend possible power supplies possible
+- Three differend possible power supplies possible.
-5x HX711...
+- 5x HX711...
-8x DS18b20 + 1x DS18b20 (TO-92 onboard)
+- 8x DS18b20 + 1x DS18b20 (TO-92 onboard)
-2x BME680 / BME280
+- 2x BME680 / BME280
-1x I²C interface (instead of second BME)
+- 1x I²C interface (instead of second BME)
-1x PCF8591
+- 1x PCF8591
-incl.
-WittyPi interface
+- incl. interface for the WittyPi / Timer Board

 Designed for the Raspian Zero and NOT for Raspian Pi 1 to 4
 Feature list and bill of material is still on working.